alamar/microbe/README.md

 This program is a computer model that simulates evolution of a finite population of unicellular organisms.

-You need Java Runtime Environment >= 7.
+To run it, you need Java Runtime Environment >= 7.

 Models, simulation results, charts and backups reside in `MODELS` directory